With the arrival of a new year, our community is always eager to know what’s coming next in diabetes tools and technology.

 - offers built-in Bluetooth necessary for data sharing and remote monitoring, as well as remote software updates so users won’t be required to buy a whole new device every time new features are launched (currently, only the Tandem t:slim X2 offers this remote updating capability)

 Notably, Medtronic plans to ask FDA regulators to OK this new system for adults and kids as young as age 2 right from the start.

-The company had planned to file the 780G for review soon after its investor update in late 2020.
-Now, that submission is slated to happen by the end of February 2021.
+The company had planned to file the 780G for review soon after its investor update in late 2020, but that was delayed to early 2021; Medtronic confirmed on Feb.
+23, 2021 that it had submitted this to the FDA.
 Depending on the regulatory approval time, this system may be ready for commercial launch within the year.